Bornlex/brainfuck/README.md

 ## Usage

-To use the custom environment, you can follow the example script provided in the repository.
+To use the custom environment, you can follow the following script.
 This script demonstrates how to initialize the environment and run a simple agent.

 ### Testing agent